 Visiting cemeteries has become an occasional hobby of mine.
 I’ve been to dozens of cemeteries in several US states along the east coast.
 It sounds like a morbid activity, but to me, they are some of the most interesting and peaceful places to visit, exercise, and take in the view.
-Here are 10 facts and observations about cemeteries and why they are so interesting to me.
+Here are 10 reasons why I love cemeteries.

 1. Are you in a Cemetery or a Graveyard?

 It turns out that there is a difference between cemeteries and graveyards.
-A cemetery is usually larger and not associated with a church while graveyards are smaller and connected to churches, usually residing on the church grounds.
+Cemeteries are usually larger and not associated with a church while graveyards are smaller and connected to churches, usually residing on the church grounds.